-As two of the world’s largest harvesters of seafood and two of the largest importers, the United States and the EU seek to assure consumers that their seafood, whether domestically produced or imported, has been legally and sustainably harvested.
+As two of the world’s largest harvesters and importers of seafood, the United States and the EU seek to assure consumers that their seafood is legally and sustainably harvested.

-Because we share with other nations one very large ocean and fish swim across national boundaries, the long-term sustainability of the world’s fisheries can only be achieved through effective international cooperation.
-In support of this goal, NOAA seeks to ensure that management of global fish stocks is science-based, that legitimate fishermen do not have to compete with those who break the rules, and that a steady supply of safe, legal, and sustainable seafood is available to meet consumer demand into the future.
+The long-term sustainability of the world’s fisheries can only be achieved through effective international cooperation.
+NOAA works to ensure that management of global fish stocks is science-based, that legitimate fishermen do not have to compete with those who break the rules, and that a steady supply of safe, legal, and sustainable seafood is available to meet consumer demand.

 Unsustainable fisheries practices can put the world's fisheries, our food security, and coastal communities at risk.
-In 2011, the United States and EU formally committed to work together to combat IUU fishing by the signing of a joint statement.
-Since then, our two governments have worked closely to combat IUU fishing., including through information sharing, working together in various regional fisheries management organizations (RFMOs), and coordinating efforts to help countries build capacity to manage their fisheries and enforce their laws.
+In 2011, the United States and EU signing of a joint statement formally committing to work together to combat IUU fishing.
+Since then, our governments have through regional fisheries management organizations (RFMOs) to help other countries build capacity to manage their fisheries and enforce their laws.

 Promoting Sustainable Management of Marine Resources

 Both the United States and the European Union are committed to promoting the sustainable management of fisheries resources, both domestically and internationally.
 NOAA has provided input to the EU as they reform their Common Fisheries Policy.

 Cooperation in Research Activities